 However, this means that if you have already purchased your motherboard, you will need to make sure the RAM you want to buy is compatible with that motherboard.

 Latency is another parameter that we didn’t list in our table above.
 Latency is used to calculate the bandwidth of a specific RAM chip.
-However, we didn’t list this above because the latency between DDR3 and DDR4 chips will be mostly unnoticeable to regular users.
+However, we didn’t list this because the latency between DDR3 and DDR4 chips will be mostly unnoticeable to regular users.
 While most DDR4 chips have slightly higher latency than comparable DDR3 chips, other advances in performance tend to outweigh this fact.

 Essentially, there are a few things to keep in mind when deciding between DDR3, DDR4, and DDR5 RAM.
 If you’d like to hold out for DDR5, you may need to wait a while for it to become economical and stable, but it will have predictably substantial performance advantages over DDR3 and DDR4.